synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-alert.md

 - For critical errors or required information, consider hiding the close button.
 - Use auto-hide duration for informational alerts, especially toast notifications (typically 3000-5000ms).
 - Pause the auto-hide timer when the user hovers over the alert to allow time for reading.

-### Sizing

-- Use small size for brief, non-intrusive messages or in constrained spaces.
-- Use medium size (default) for most standard alerts and notifications.
-- Use large size for important messages that need to command attention.
-- Ensure size choices are consistent with message importance and context.

 ### Placement & Presentation